wmthompson1/SQL-Projects-public/Documentation/Data Models/Inventory_Transactions/trace_lot_mapping.md

   - `TRACE.APROPERTY_1` contains the physical lot/bin detail for this site

 Notes & Next Steps
-- The word "lot" is ambiguous across installs: sometimes `TRACE.LOT_ID` stores a system lot identifier; in other cases the human-friendly location or batch label is stored in a flex field such as `APROPERTY_1`.
+- The word "lot" is ambiguous across ERP: sometimes `TRACE.LOT_ID` stores a system lot identifier; in other cases the human-friendly location or batch label is stored in a flex field such as `APROPERTY_1`.
 - We should disambiguate the usage of "lot" in downstream reports and